ERM-Reborn/ERM-Reborn/readme.md

 - [Support Server](https://discord.com/vBdnMbkMHG)
 - [Old ERM repository](https://github.com/mikeyerm/ERM)

-ERM by Mikeyerm, licensed under CC BY-NC-SA 3.0
+Licensed under CC BY-NC-SA 3.0<br>
 This version is unrelated to ERM.

 ## Licensing
-ERM CE is licensed under the Attribution-NonCommercial-ShareAlike (CC BY-NC-SA) license.
+ERM.lite is licensed under the Attribution-NonCommercial-ShareAlike (CC BY-NC-SA) license.
 This license allows for the copy, distribution, and creation of adaptations of the material for non-commercial purposes, as long as proper attribution is given to the original creator and any adaptations are licensed under the same terms.<br>
 ![License](https://licensebuttons.net/l/by-nc-sa/3.0/88x31.png)
 <!-- [![License](https://licensebuttons.net/l/by-nc-sa/3.0/88x31.png)](https://top.gg/bot/780386584636538880) -->